-/ation Element IVd.
+Element IVd.
 Teachers integrate and utilize technology in their instruction.
 Teachers know when and how to use technology to maximize student learning.
-Teachers help students use technology to learn content, think critically, solve problems, discern reliability, use information, communicate, innovate, and collaborate.
-Observation Developing Proficient Accomplished Distinguished Not Demonstrated (Comment Required) ✓ Assesses effective types of technology to use for instruction. and Demonstrates knowledge of how to utilize technology in instruction. and Integrates technology with instruction to maximize student learning. and Provides evidence of student engagement in higher level thinking skills through the integration of technology. think creatively, develop and ize knowledge, and draw con skills.
-Teachers encourage students exclusions.
-They help students exclusions of the problems. ✓ □ Understands the importance of developing students' critical thinking and problem solving skills.
-Demonstrates knowledge of processes needed to support students in acquiring critical thinking skills and problem-solving skills.
-Teaches students the processes needed to: think creatively and critically, develop and test innovative ideas, synthesize knowledge, draw conclusions, exercise and communicate sound reasoning, understand connections, make complex choices, and frame, analyze and solve problems. □ Encourages and assists teachers throughout the school to integrate critical thinking and problem solving skills into their instructional practices. collaboration.
-They organize p students define roles, stren s.
-Teachers teach the importanc gthen social ties, improve comm evelop leadership qualities. ✓ Provides opportunities for cooperation, collaboration, and leadership through student learning teams. and Organizes student learning teams for the purpose of developing cooperation, collaboration, and student leadership. and Encourages students to create and manage learning teams. and Fosters the development of student leadership and teamwork skills to be used beyond the classroom.
+Teachers help students use technology to learn content, think critically, solve problems, discern reliability, use information, Observation communicate, innovate, and collaborate.
+Not Demonstrated Developing Proficient Accomplished Distinguished (Comment Required) . . . and . . . and . . . and ■ Assesses effective Demonstrates Integrates technology Provides evidence of types of technology to knowledge of how to with instruction to student engagement use for instruction. utilize technology in maximize student in higher level thinking skills through the instruction. learning. integration of technology.
+Element IVe.
+Teachers help students develop critical-thinking and problem-solving skills.
+Teachers encourage students to ask questions, think creatively, develop and test innovative ideas, synthesize knowledge, and draw conclusions.
+They help students exercise and communicate sound reasoning; understand connections; make complex choices; and frame, analyze, and solve problems. . . . and . . . and . . . and Understands the Demonstrates Teaches students the Encourages and assists importance of knowledge of teachers throughout processes needed to: developing students' the school to integrate processes needed to □ think creatively and critical thinking and support students in critical thinking and critically, problem-solving skills. acquiring critical problem solving skills thinking skills into their instructional develop and test and problem-solving innovative ideas. practices. skills. synthesize knowledge, draw conclusions. exercise and communicate sound reasoning, understand connections, ■ make complex choices, ☐ frame, analyze and solve problems.
+Element IVf.
+Teachers help students work in teams and develop leadership qualities.
+Teachers teach the importance of cooperation and collaboration.
+They organize learning teams in order to help students define roles, strengthen social ties, improve communication and collaborative skills, interact with people from different cultures and backgrounds, and develop leadership qualities. . . . and . . . and . . . and Provides opportunities Organizes student ■ Encourages students to Fosters the for cooperation, learning teams create and manage development collaboration, and for the purpose of learning teams. of student leadership leadership through developing cooperation, and teamwork skills student learning teams. collaboration, and to be used beyond the student leadership. classroom.